4ureliek/TEanalysis/README.md

 Utils scripts are:

 	TE-analysis_Coverage.pl
-       = a way to visualize which parts of the TEs are in the set (coverage graph on consensus);
+       provides a way to visualize which parts of the TEs are in the set (coverage graph on consensus);
          it requires the output of the TEanalysis_pipeline.pl

 	TE-analysis_Shuffle.pl
-       = assess if transcript features contributed by TEs (TSS, polyA, etc) are enriched or not, compared to a random shuffling of the TEs.
+       will assess if transcript features contributed by TEs (TSS, polyA, etc) are enriched or not, compared to a random shuffling of the TEs.
 Requires the output of the TEanalysis_pipeline.pl

 	TE-analysis_Shuffle_bed.pl
-       = assess which TEs are enriched in a set of features (bed file) compared to a random shuffling of the TEs.
+       will assess which TEs are enriched in a set of features (bed file) compared to a random shuffling of the TEs.
 This one DOES NOT require the output of the pipeline